jamesxdigital/radiatoractivity.com/_posts/2021-01-01-james-and-katie.markdown

 ---
 layout: post
-title: "Who's James and Katie? \U0001F46B"
+title: "\U0001F46B Who are James and Katie? \U0001F46B"
 date: 2021-01-01
-description: "Who's James and Katie? \U0001F46B"
+description: "\U0001F46B Who are James and Katie? \U0001F46B"
 image: "/assets/images/contact.gif"
 author: James and Katie

 ---

+We are two young creatives who are determined to spread "Radiator Vibes".
+Being a Radiator is, of course, different for everyone, but we hope the following will help give you an insight into who we are and help you on your way to finding your start on the journey to being a Radiator.

+***

 **James (MrM)**

 * Cofounder of Radiator Activity 💥